logankimmel/docker-tools/compose-linter/README.md

 # Docker Compose Linter
 This takes a Docker Compose yaml file as input and makes sure values aren't set greater than the defined max.
+It will also set reservations to half of the defined limit for the corresponding value.

 ### Supported Max Values
 * CPU_LIMIT